 All right, there are the sounds.

-Uh the autonomous zone, which the mob and the media.
+We'll have a lot of the sites, the autonomous zone, which the mob and the media.

 Now, I never really thought I'd see this before, but you have a big liberal city in America.

-I thought what we were seeing is what, 800 cops pelted with bottles and bricks and rocks and Molotov cocktails.
+I thought what we were seeing is, what, 800 cops pelted with bottles and bricks and rocks and Molotov cocktails.

-Uh 20 other people are dead.
+20 other people are dead.

-Thought it was bad when we were watching uh precincts in New York City abandoned and burned to the ground, but now it's gotten worse.
+Thought it was bad when we were watching precincts in New York City abandoned and burned to the ground, but now it's gotten worse.

-Uh the inmates clearly, when you listen to this, are like running the asylum, they're literally trying to kill each other at every other second.
+They're literally trying to kill each other at every other second.

-Um business owners are reportedly being extorted.
+Business owners are reportedly being extorted.

 Isn't that nice of them?

-Uh and it again, the coverage almost non-existent.
+And again, the coverage almost non-existent.

-President saying that Seattle can't be occupied by anarchists, and they don't clean this up.
+President's saying that Seattle can't be occupied by anarchists, and they don't clean this up.

-He's gonna have to.
+He's going to have to.

-But the Seattle mayor, Jenny Durkin, is defending Capitol Hill's autonomous zone as quote, patriotic.
+But the Seattle mayor, Jenny Durkin, is defending Capitol Hill's autonomous zone as, quote, patriotic.

 Wow.

-Uh one way to describe it, right?
+One way to describe it, right?

 His latest book is called Shakedown.

-Uh sir, welcome back.
+Sir, welcome back.

 And I know you've been back and forth to the Holy See, and I know you're watching this day in and day out.